sindresorhus/got/readme.md

 #### got.HTTPError

 When server response code is not 2xx.
-Contains `statusCode` and `statusMessage`.
+Includes `statusCode`, `statusMessage`, and `redirectUrls` properties.

 #### got.MaxRedirectsError

 When server redirects you more than 10 times.
+Includes a `redirectUrls` property, which is an array of the URLs Got was redirected to before giving up.

 #### got.UnsupportedProtocolError